 Motion made, and Question proposed, That this House do now adjourn.—(Iain Stewart.)

 Like many across this House, I came to this place because I wanted to give back to my community, to speak up for the vulnerable and to stand up for those who look to us for leadership and understanding.
-Let me be clear, Madam Deputy Speaker: the Government’s flagship welfare reforms—whether it is universal credit, the personal independence payment or the job centre closures—have failed.
+Let me be clear: the Government’s flagship welfare reforms—whether it is universal credit, the personal independence payment or the job centre closures—have failed.
 They have failed to support those in need, failed to support those with disabilities and long-term chronic conditions, and failed to show the basic values that we expect to see from any Government.

 I have called for a debate on the roll-out of personal independence payments, known as PIP, because of the calls, the emails and the visits to my surgery from people pushed to breaking point.
 Personal independence payments, or PIP, were a replacement for the disability living allowance for people of working age—between 16 and 64.
 Those who are over 65 will remain eligible for disability living allowance.
 The PIP was introduced for new claimants in 2013, under the Conservatives and Liberal Democrats, and the Department for Work and Pensions aimed to reassess all existing working-age DLA claimants.